-This last one is really important—not all moms fall in love with their babies right away.
+This last one is really important when visiting a newborn—not all moms fall in love with their babies right away.
 And, they may be silently experiencing postpartum depression or anxiety, which can alter her connection to her baby.
-Questions that assume that everything is picture perfect may make her feel guilty and sad.
+Questions that assume that everything is picture-perfect may make her feel guilty and sad.

-Instead, ask her with genuine concern how she's feeling.
+Instead, ask her with genuine concern how she’s feeling.
 Let her know that you are a safe person to come to if she needs support.
-If she does tell you she's depressed, urge her to get mental health care right away, or call or text the maternal mental health hotline at 1-833-943-5746 (1-833-9-HELP4MOMS).
+If she does tell you she’s depressed, urge her to get mental health care right away, or call or text the maternal mental health hotline at 1-833-943-5746 (1-833-9-HELP4MOMS).

 8. Do not comment on her house or body

 Pretty much the last thing she wants to deal with right now is being self-conscious about a messy house or leaking breasts.

-“Yikes, it looks like a tornado came through here!" or “Oh, you're boobs are huge!" or, “You look exhausted" are not okay.
+“Yikes, it looks like a tornado came through here!” or “Oh, your boobs are huge!” or, “You look exhausted” are not OK.
 It sounds ridiculous, but it happens—a lot.